arbruijn/D1W/README.md

-## Descent 2 Workshop
+## D1W

-Editor for Descent 2 data files, using [LibDescent](https://github.com/InsanityBringer/LibDescent).
-Has planned support for editing game data through HAMs, HXMs, and V-HAMs, and editing sound data through PIG, POG, and S11/S22 files.
+Editor for Descent 1 data files, based on [Descent 2 Workshop](https://github.com/InsanityBringer/Descent2Workshop).
+Has support for editing game data, image data and sound data in PIG files.
+Also has a HOG file tool.

-An experimental level editor is also in development.

 Licensed under the MIT License as described in LICENSE.
-Earlier versions of this code have previously been released under the GNU GPL, Version 3.